I-1-2-10.Waiver of Representative's Fee or of Direct Payment of Fee

-Last Update: 2/25/05 (Transmittal I-1-48)
+Last Update: 11/14/22 (Transmittal I-1-105)

-If a representative who is eligible for direct fee payment states that he/she will not charge or collect a fee from any source, or does not expect direct payment of a fee from title II and/or title XVI past-due benefits, the representative must:
+If a representative who is eligible for direct fee payment waives the right to charge or collect a fee from any source or does not expect direct payment of a fee from title II and/or title XVI past-due benefits, the representative must:

 If the representative submits any document that contradicts the waiver statement (e.g., the representative waives a fee and also submits a fee agreement), it is necessary to determine and document the representative's actual intent and the claimant's concurrence, if appropriate.

-include the waiver statement in the file;
+include the waiver statement in the claim(s) file;

-check the appropriate box(es) on Form SSA-1128 (Representative Involved) (refer to GN 03910.090, EXHIBIT 4, for Form SSA-1128); and
+check the appropriate box(es) on Form SSA-1128 “Representative Involved” (refer to POMS GN 03905.025 for form SSA-1128); and

 include the following note on the document that transmits the file: “Do not withhold from past-due benefits for payment of a representative's fee.”

 Hearing Office: Use form HA-L48 “Transmittal of Hearing Decision or Dismissal;”

 Appeals Council: Use form HA-505 “Transmittal by Office of Appellate Operations.”

 If multiple representatives have been appointed to a paper case, the above instructions apply only if all the representatives have submitted a written waiver(s) of their right to charge a fee.